ausseabed/merge-svp/docs/installation.md

     mergesvp --help

 Note: after the initial installation mergesvp can be run from any command prompt (no longer requires "Run as administrator")

+## Upgrading or reinstallation

+Merge SVP has no mechanism to automatically upgrade itself, users must undertake the following steps to upgrade to more recent versions.

+1. Uninstall existing version of Merge SVP by running `pip uninstall merge-svp` from the command prompt (may require admin permissions)
+2. Download and install as per [guide](#download-and-install-merge-svp)

+> **Warning**
+> Please ensure older versions previously downloaded are not within the same folder as the new install process is being run.